Charge Apple Watch

 Check remaining power

 To see remaining power, touch and hold the bottom of the screen, then swipe up to open Control Center.
 To more quickly check the remaining power, add a battery complication to the watch face.
-See Add complications to the watch face.
+See Customize the watch face.

 Save power when the battery is low